Why You Need an Experienced Attorney to Help with Writing Your Will

 When it comes to excluding certain people from your will, choosing one person over others to act as executor, or placing provisions on how money or property should be distributed, such as for an adult child with personal problems, your attorney can help in making difficult decisions.
 Many of the choices you make could have current and future ramifications, and having an impartial third party whose primary concern is your best interests helps.

 - While you are creating a will, you can also attend to other important estate planning matters.

 By consulting with an experienced estate planning attorney in creating your will, we can also make sure other important issues are addressed.
 This includes asset protection strategies, Medicaid planning for to offset the likelihood of future disabilities, and making sure you have advance directives in place.

 Let Us Help You with Your Case

 Take the first steps in protecting yourself and your loved ones by reaching out to contact Cavallo & Cavallo today.
-Request a consultation in our Bronx or New Rochelle office to discuss your needs and how our experienced New York estate planning attorneys can assist you.
+Request a consultation in our Bronx or Westchester office to discuss your needs and how our experienced New York estate planning attorneys can assist you.